marklishman/colors-microservices/purple/README.md

         ]
     }

-Note the creation of the `data` sub-resource.
+Note I couldn't alter the _number_ of items in the `data` array with this command.
+I suspect this is a JPA issue rather than a Spring Data REST issue.

 # Update (PATCH)